dylibso/xai-grok-toolgen/README.md

 For context, see this thread: https://x.com/getxtp/status/1845278087749173641

+> [!WARNING]
-> [!WARNING] The output from the scripts calling the xAI API is raw and can be
-> hard to parse.
-If you are planning to run these commands, just know you may
-> need to pick apart the JSON responses quite a bit.
+> The output from the scripts calling the xAI API is raw and can behard to parse.
+If you are planning to run these commands, just know you mayneed to pick apart the JSON responses quite a bit.

 ## Usage